Racine Malted Milks: 1910 Racine fans incident

 On Saturday, May 7, 1910, an incident occurred at the League Park, following the game between Racine and Oshkosh won by Oshkosh 6-0.
 After a series of controversial calls during the game, Racine fans attacked umpire Jerry Eddinger after the game, pelting the umpire with thrown stones, bottles and other objects.
 In the fracas, the young son of player William M. Lewis suffered a fractured skull.
 Racine manager William Armstrong was hit by rocks while attempting to protect Eddinger.
 Racine Policeman John Harms intervened.
 The Racine Journal reported that after some disputed calls, "the bleacher crowd became infuriated and made a break toward the umpire, yelling to 'kill him,' 'robber,' 'rotten,' and other things that would not look well in print."
 Immediately after the last out of the game was made, the Racine fans who were involved rushed onto the playing field, reportedly throwing stones, sticks, pieces of dirt and soda bottles at the umpire.
 Eddinger was not severely injured and retreated into the peanut stand.
 There, Eddinger changed his clothing before he was escorted out of the ballpark into a waiting automobile.

 The 1910 Wisconsin-Illinois League was upgraded to become a Class C level league from a Class D level league.
 In 1910, there were 29 leagues classified as Class D level minor leagues, expanded from 13 Class D level leagues in 1909.
 Continuing play in the 1910 eight-team Wisconsin-Illinois League, the Racine Malted Milks ended the season in sixth place, as the team was led by returning manager William Armstrong.
-The Malted Miles finished with a record of 59–62, ending the season 16.0 games behind the first place Appleton Papermakers in the eitht-team league.
+The Malted Milks finished with a record of 59–62, ending the season 16.0 games behind the first place Appleton Papermakers in the eight-team league.